thebrodi/icsob2024.github.io/ResearchPapers/index.md

 We also anticipate a range of networking events and keynote speeches from leading figures in the field, providing attendees with valuable insights and collaboration opportunities.

-For detailed information on submission formats, guidelines, and the conference program, please visit our <a href="https://icsob2024.github.io" target="_blank">conference website</a>.

 Join us in Utrecht for what promises to be an enlightening and engaging event, contributing to the critical discourse on ethics, equity, and sustainability in the software business.

 <hr>